sourcegraph/customer-training/trainings/sourcegraph-101/talk-track.md

 # Sourcegraph 101

 **Topic:** This training is focused on end users, and serves as a start-from-zero training for new end users.
 Admin tasks and more advanced search functionality are covered in other trainings.
-The training is broken into 5 units, but you don't need to call the units out to the customer—they serve more as a way to structure the training for yourself.
+The training is broken into 5 units, but you don't need to call the units out to the customer—they serve more as a way to structure the training for yourself.

+## Intro

+Hi!
+Today I'm going to be walking you thorugh what we call Sourcegraph 101—it should take you from 0 to being able to use Sourcegraph confidently.
+We of course don't have time for a dive into all of what Sourcegraph can do today, so we'll be running a Sourcegraph 102 training in our next session to talk about advanced features.
+That said, throughout today, please ask questions!
+You can take yourself off mute or drop it into the chat, and my colleague will read them out for us when we come to a pause.
+Even if I can't answer the question today, I'll connect you to someone who can.

+Today we'll walk through what Sourcegraph is, our search options, our search filters, our code intelligence functionality, and our notebook functionality.
+By the end, you should be comfortable using all of those features!

 ## Unit 1: Get familiar with Sourcegraph